Situation in Sudan

 Birth

-Fees: There may be a fee for this service.
+Fees: There may be a fee for obtaining a copy of the birth certificate.
 Consult with the applicable civil registry office.

 Special Seal(s) / Color / Format:

-• Birth Certificates have no security features, as they are copy of the book where the birth was registered (copia del folio).
+• Birth Certificates have no security features, as they are copies of the book where the birth was registered (copia del folio).

-• They are issued on plain white paper, and certified by the notary public or register’s office (Registraduria) with an original signature over either a wet seal or a sticker.
+• Copies are issued on plain white paper, and certified by the notary public or register’s office with an original signature over either a wet seal or a sticker.

 • Summarized birth certificates issued by notaries are not acceptable.
-The embassy requires the "copia del folio" since it is a copy of the book itself and has all the information regarding:
+The embassy requires the "copia del folio" since it is a copy of the book itself and has all the information meeded, like:

-Procedure for Obtaining: Consult the Civil Registry of the city/municipality where the birth took place for instructions on how to obtain a notarized copy of the birth registration.
+Procedure for Obtaining: Except for digital copies, the notarized duplicate of the birth certificate will only be issued at the notary office or registry office where the birth was registered.
+Consult the Civil Registry of the city/municipality where the birth took place for instructions on how to obtain a notarized copy of the birth registration.

 Certified Copies Available: Yes.
 By default, all Colombian birth certificates are certified/notarized copies of the original.
 The original version is kept in the Civil Registry office of the city where the birth was originally registered.

-Alternate Documents: Religious records are not sufficient.
-Occasionally, the embassy requests a copy of a religious baptism to augment civil records.
-Only if requested by the embassy, an applicant can obtain complete copies of baptism records from the church parish where the ceremony took place.
+Alternate Documents: Occasionally, the embassy requests a copy of a religious baptism to support civil records.
+If requested by the embassy, an applicant can obtain complete copies of baptism records from the church parish where the ceremony took place.

 Exceptions: None

-Comments: When scanning Birth, Marriage, Divorce, or Death Certificates, make sure to include scans of the front and back of your civil documents, even if the back is blank.
-This is to ensure that the information on the back is submitted.
+Comments: When scanning non-digital Birth, Marriage, Divorce, or Death Certificates, make sure to include scans of the front and back of the civil documents, even if the back is blank.
+This ensures that the information on the back is submitted.

 Death/Burial